invider/collider.jam/CONTRIBUTING.md

 The easiest way to participate is to create and share something.

-Don't hesitate to provide the feedback on the experience - all the problems, unexpected behavior and missing documentation.
+Don't hesitate to provide feedback on the experience - all the problems, unexpected behavior, and missing documentation.
-This input is higly appreciated.
+This input is highly appreciated.

 Extend
 ------

-Documentation, new tutorials, assets, mods and code contributions are always welcome :)
+Documentation, new tutorials, assets, mods, and code contributions are always welcome :)